codesydney/ai/module-2/README.md

 There are two main ways to access LLMs from our application: online and locally.
 Online LLMs are hosted on the cloud (ChatGPT, Anthropic, Google's Gemini, Meta's Llama, AWS Bedrock, etc) and can be accessed via an API, while local LLMs are run on your own hardware and can be accessed via a local API.
 Cloud LLMs can be challenging as they will have a variety of API standards, but there are integrations that make them OpenAI compatible.

-So regardless of Online LLM or Local LLM, the code to access the models is the same, thanks to the OpenAI compatibility API.
+So regardless of Online LLM or Local LLM, the code to access the models is the same, thanks to the OpenAI compatibility API and other libraries .
 This means that whatever you build locally, with little change, you can easily deploy it to the cloud.

 Cloud deployment of your Generative AI is beyond the scope of this learning path, but it is something you can explore once you have built your Generative AI applications, or perhaps another learning path.